The 4Ms of Age Friendly Healthcare Delivery: Medications - #104

 - Gastrointestinal absorption of medications may increase or decrease, partially depending on the gastrointestinal environment they are in.
 Decreases in gastric acid production can alter the absorption of medications (e.g., cyanocobalamin, iron).

 - Liver and renal function decline, often leading to changes in the amount of active medication present in the body and the rate of metabolism of those medications.
+These changes may require dose adjustment to avoid toxicity.

 - Body composition changes (e.g., increased adipose tissue, decreased muscle mass, decreased total body water) result in varying medication levels in the body.